10 Quick and Easy Team Building Activities [Part 1]

 The group leader should present participants with this fake problem: The hour was going to be spent doing a problem solving activity, but as the group leader- you don’t know any and you don’t want to do one that the participants have already heard or tried previously.
 The goal- or problem- then, is to have each group of participants come up with a new problem solving activity that they’ve invented themselves.
 Groups should be no larger than four or five people and at the end of the hour, each group must come up and present their new problem solving activity.
 Aside from being a problem solving activity in and of itself, this activity also promotes creativity, communication, trust, and time management, among other things.

-Learn more about team building, including what to avoid, in our new blog post about collaborative working.
+Learn more about team building, including what to avoid in collaborative working, and how Huddle can help your team.

 See how teams can collaborate more effectively in your company in this free ‘Effective business collaboration‘ Whitepaper.